 TRAINING AND REST

-If you chose the long leavening, After at least 12 hours you have to remove the focaccia container from the refrigerator and leave the dough at room temperature (22-25 degrees) for two hours, inside the container.
+If you chose the long leavening, after at least 12 hours you must remove the focaccia container from the refrigerator and leave the dough at room temperature (22-25 degrees) for two hours, inside the container.

 THE SEASONING OF THE FOCACCIA TO THE NORM